Freeriding in Arosa Lenzerheide

 To be safer off-piste, we recommend professional support from guides or learn how to handle equipment and snow conditions in avalanche courses or freeride camps.

-Courses and camps from our mountain guides
+Lessons and camps from our mountain guides

-Courses and camps of the ski school and our partners
+Lessons and camps of the ski school and our partners

 Important notes for freeriders